Censorship of Publications Board (Ireland): Rules

 The Censorship of Publications Board examines any book or periodical referred to it by a Customs and Excise officer or by a member of the public.
 It can also examine any such publication on its own initiative.
-If the Board finds a certain publication to be obscene, it can be prohibited for a period of time.
-During this period any buying, selling or distribution of the publication in the Republic of Ireland is banned.
+If the Board finds that a publication is obscene, it can be prohibited for a period of time.
+During this period any buying, selling or distribution of the publication in Ireland is banned.

 Every member of the board must read the publication in question before deciding whether to prohibit it.
 For a book to be prohibited, at least three members of the Board must agree with the decision and only one member can dissent.
-If a prohibition is passed, it comes into effect as soon as it is announced in Iris Oifigiúil, Ireland's official State gazette.
+If a prohibition is passed, it comes into effect as soon as it is announced in Iris Oifigiúil, Ireland's official gazette.

 A book can be prohibited by the Censorship of Publications Board if they consider it to be indecent or obscene.
 A periodical can be prohibited if it is considered to be frequently or usually indecent or obscene, or if the Board is of the opinion that an unduly large proportion of space in the periodical is given to matters related to crime.
-A book or periodical may also be prohibited if the Board considers that they advocate abortion or ways of carrying out abortions.
+A book or periodical may also be prohibited if the Board considers that it advocates abortion or ways of carrying out abortions.
 Most of the publications considered by the Board have been reported because of obscenity.
-When considering a book, the Board measures its literary, scientific and historical merit and takes note of its general tenor, the language in which it is written and its likely circulation and audience.
+When considering a book, the Board measures its literary, scientific and historical merit and takes note of its general tenor, the language in which it is written, and its likely circulation and readership.

 A prohibition order on a book lasts for a period of twelve years.
 A first prohibition order on a periodical is for a period of three, six or twelve months, depending on how often it is published.
 A second or subsequent prohibition order on a periodical causes it to be permanently banned.
-A prohibition order can be appealed against by the author, editor or publisher of the book, the publisher of the periodical or by any five members of the Oireachtas.
+A prohibition order can be appealed against by the author, editor or publisher of the book, the publisher of the periodical or any five members of the Oireachtas.
 A person convicted of possessing prohibited publications is liable for a fine of €63.49 or six months imprisonment.